Gisonrg/Orbital-TelepasteOnline/README.md

 	1. Copy the link on your phone.
 	2. Open Telepaste.
-	3. With the auto-generated QRcode, use the Telepate Website to scan the code.
+	3. With the auto-generated QRcode, use the Telepate Website or the Macintosh client to scan the code.
 	4. You have the link on your computer now.
+The link detection allows you to access the link with a single click.
+(Mac client)

 *Situation 2*